thma/PolysemyCleanArchitecture/README.md

 >
 > Quoted from the [Clean Architecture blog post](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

 I have emphasized the testability aspect quite a lot in this article.
-However, you will have noticed that this approach makes it very easy to switch freely between the different effect interpretations.
+However, you will also have noticed that this approach makes it very easy to switch freely between the different effect interpretations.
 This is a huge gain in software composability.